-- Tx propagation delay, tick granularity and Gate control information (AdminBaseTime, AdminControlList, AdminCycleTime and AdminControlListLength) as defined in IEEE 802.1qbv [96];
+- Tx propagation delay, tick granularity and Gate control information (AdminBaseTime, AdminControlList, AdminCycleTime and AdminControlListLength) as defined in IEEE 802.1qbv [96].

 NOTE: AdminCycleTime and AdminControlListLength are optional parameters.

-- LLDP configuration such as Chassis ID, etc. and information about discovered neighbours according to IEEE 802.1AB [97].

-Editor's note: The details of port management information for support of link layer discovery and reporting are FFS.
+5GS shall support transfer of standardized and deployment-specific port management information transparently between TSN AF and UPF for LLDP configuration according to IEEE 802.1AB [97].
+The information about discovered neighbors shall be reported from UPF to SMF, and further to TSN AF.

 Editor's note: The details of how to transparently convey port management information between TSN AF and DS-TT/NW-TT (including how to determine whether the related port is located in DS-TT or NW-TT) is FFS.